First Peoples' Water Engagement Council (FPWEC)

 The FPWEC ended its tenure in 2012.
 The NWC now receives advice from the Indigenous Water Advisory Committee (IWAC).
-The IWAC was formed by the Department of Sustainability, Environment, Water, Population and Communities to advise the department and Commonwealth water portfolio agencies on incorporating Indigenous views, beliefs and interests into the development and implementation of Commonwealth water policies and programs.
+The IWAC was formed by the Department of the Environment to advise the department and Commonwealth water portfolio agencies on incorporating Indigenous views, beliefs and interests into the development and implementation of Commonwealth water policies and programs.

 Contributions to the development of the FPWEC’s advice to the Commission